hardkoro/cv/README.md

 <summary>Tasks & Achievements</summary>

-  - Leaded on a project to design and develop a software architecture for a warehouse layout management and warehouse space allocation services
+  - Lead a project to design and develop a software architecture for a warehouse layout management and warehouse space allocation services

-  - Removed cron jobs by introducing an event-driven architecture to the warehouse space allocation serivce using RabbitMQ
+  - Remove cron jobs by introducing an event-driven architecture to the warehouse space allocation serivce using RabbitMQ

-  - Removed Google sheets by automating printing of the warehouse labels
+  - Automate printing of the warehouse labels

+  - Integrate warehouse space allocation service with prediction-based forecasts from external service

 </details>